Many years ago, a client of mine shared an experience she had which touched me so much I want to share it again.

-She was beginning to feel really discouraged when a homeless man walked up to her car and asked her if she needed any help.
-He has seen her on the side of the road from a little ways down the road and wanted to make sure she was OK.
-When she explained that she didn't have a phone and thus couldn't call AAA for assistance, he said that one of his friends had a cell phone and offered to go find him.
+She was beginning to feel really discouraged when seemingly out of nowhere a homeless man walked up to her car and asked her if she needed any help.
+He told her he had seen her sitting there from a little ways down the road and wanted to make sure she was OK.
+When she explained that her car died but that she didn't have a phone and thus couldn't call AAA for assistance, he said that one of his friends had a cell phone and offered to go find him.
 She couldn't believe how generous he was being but she welcomed the help.

 The man walked far out into a nearby field until he found his friend and returned with both his friend and the phone.
 When she called AAA she was told it could be an hour, or possibly two hours before anyone could get there.
 It looked like this was going to be a very long day.

 The experience had put her in a different frame of mind . . . no longer feeling the need to de-stress by wandering around the Mall, instead she chose to focus on the deep gratitude she felt in her heart that these men went out of their way to help her the way they did.
-She said she was still shocked that all the people who drove by didn't give her the time of day, but that the two homeless men were the ones who stepped forward and went above and beyond to help her.
+She said she was still shocked by all the people who drove by didn't give her the time of day, but that the two homeless men were the ones who stepped forward and went above and beyond to help her.

 No comments: